Libidinal Lake

 Production: SOOPA; Co-production: Teatro Municipal do Porto, Centro Cultural de Belém; Support by: Direção Geral das Artes, International Iberian Nanotechnology Laboratory, gnration

-The Libidinal Lake is a scenic installation and a vivarium for humans and sound, built around the fluorescent and pulsating surface of a toxic lake.
-This temporary zone is filled with micro- scopic systems, bacteria, fungi and other networks which make up a larger organism where light, sound and color interact with the human body.
+Libidinal Lake is a scenic installation and a vivarium for humans and sound, structured around the fluorescent, pulsating surface of a toxic lake.
+Conceived as a temporary zone, the work is inhabited by microscopic systems—bacteria, fungi, and other interdependent networks—that together form a larger organism.
+Within this environment, light, sound, and colour interact directly with the human body, producing a field of sensorial and perceptual entanglement.

-The lake itself is built from fluorescent materials, bioluminescent organisms, smoke and vapors, and a robotized lighting system, all of which are part of an artificial, self-regulating network.
-This network takes the time based information of lithium extraction coming from Wall Street’s fluctuations in the form of real-time data, processed through an Artificial Intelligence, a model of a fungus that eats the peaks of extration (like sugar) and expands its shape in a tridimention- al invisible mesh, informing the electrical and vibrational modulations of the system, creating an environmental alterity stemming from the future.
-An alchemy that transforms the invisible into visible, and renders audible the temporal modulation of the lake’s surface.
+The lake itself is constructed from fluorescent materials, bioluminescent organisms, smoke and vapour, and a robotised lighting system, all operating as part of an artificial, self-regulating network.
+This network processes time-based information derived from lithium extraction and financial market fluctuations in real time.
+The data is interpreted through an artificial intelligence modelled on fungal behaviour: a computational organism that “feeds” on peaks of extraction—consuming them like sugar—and expands its structure within a three-dimensional, invisible mesh.
+This growth informs the electrical, luminous, and vibrational modulations of the installation, producing an environmental alterity that appears to emerge from a speculative future.
+Through an alchemical operation, invisible processes are rendered visible, and the temporal modulation of the lake’s surface becomes audible.

 The libidinal lake is a chimera that appears in the interaction between sociality (norms, desires, institutions) and matter-energetic forces.
 The images there are apophenic projections, not gateways to the real but oneiric echoes and contorted specters of our own desires.
 It is responsive, but turbulently so.
 It churns and glimmers, it seethes and quivers.
 The market is not nature but it grips and manipulates nature.